 What Do You Study?

-Training programs for travel agents will typically cover the following topics:
+Instruction will cover the following topics:

 - Calculating costs: learning to apply knowledge of travel costs, fees, taxes, and discounts, and how to accurately calculate total costs of accommodations for clients.